G. Gordon Liddy: After prison

 In 1980, Liddy published an autobiography, titled Will, which sold more than a million copies and was made into a television film.
 In it, he states that he was willing to kill during the Ellsberg break-in, and that he once made plans with Hunt to kill journalist Jack Anderson, based on a literal interpretation of a Nixon White House statement, "we need to get rid of this Anderson guy".

 In the early 1980s, Liddy joined forces with former Niles, Illinois, policeman and co-owner of the Protection Group, Ltd., Thomas E. Ferraro Jr., to launch a private security and countersurveillance firm called G. Gordon Liddy & Associates.

 Liddy emerged to host his own talk radio show in 1992.
-Less than a year later, its popularity led to national syndication through Viacom's Westwood One Network and through Radio America, in 2003.
+Less than a year later, its popularity led to national syndication through Viacom's Westwood One Network, and through Radio America in 2003.
+His radio show was syndicated in 160 markets, and was on both Sirius Satellite Radio and XM Satellite Radio stations in the United States.
 Liddy's show ended on July 27, 2012.
+He was also an occasional guest panelist for the Fox News Channel.

 In 1994 and 1995, Liddy repeatedly told listeners of his radio program to shoot federal law enforcement officers, giving instructions to aim for their heads.
 In many of these statements he referenced shooting in self-defense.
 After the Oklahoma City bombing, when President Clinton denounced the "many loud and angry voices" in conservative talk radio, Liddy responded that the head is a difficult target to hit and that he used pictures of the President and Hillary Clinton for target practice.

 Liddy was sued for defamation in 1999 by Ida "Maxie" Wells, a secretary whose desk at the Democratic National Committee Headquarters at the Watergate was said to have been a target of the last Watergate break-in in order to find evidence related to an alleged prostitution ring kept in Wells' desk.
 Wells' suit accused Liddy of defamation.
 Liddy denied the allegation, and the judge dismissed the suit, commenting that "no 'reasonable jury' could have found in favor of the plaintiff."

 In addition to Will, he wrote the nonfiction books, When I Was a Kid, This Was a Free Country (2002), and Fight Back!
 Tackling Terrorism, Liddy Style (2006, with his son, Cdr.
 James G. Liddy, along with J. Michael Barrett and Joel Selanikio).
 He also published two novels: Out of Control (1979) and The Monkey Handlers (1990).
 Liddy was one of many people interviewed for the biography of Abbie Hoffman, Steal this Dream, by Larry "Ratso" Sloman.